core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 topic indefinitely if the Max-Age option is elided or is set to zero upon topic creation.
 The lifetime of a topic MUST be refreshed upon create operations with a target of an existing topic.

-Topic hierarchies can be created by creating parent topics.
-A parent topic is created with a POST using ct (Content Format) link attribute value which describes a supported serialization of the CoRE link format {{RFC6690}}, such as application/link-format (ct=40) or its JSON or CBOR serializations.
-If a topic is created which describes a link serialization, that topic may then have sub-topics created under it as shown in {{create-sub-fig}}.

 The CREATE interface is specified as follows: